Ditch the Online Survey

 “Can we just send an electronic survey?” you may ask.
 A school that I worked with surveyed their community with an online form consisting of more than 40 questions to take the “climate” of the community.
 They expected between 20% and 40% participation after pleading, bargaining, and cajoling.
 A cloud of negativity would descend with the release of the survey.
 And why not?
 Sitting alone with a computer reading a barrage of questions about every aspect of the school and being asked to rate them from “strongly disagree” to “strongly agree” is asking for trouble.
 Just seeing the words “strongly disagree” 40 times is, well, disagreeable.

 The positivity approach is the polar opposite of the online survey, and while schools will still hear many wishes to enhance the health and vitality of the school, they are wishes, not criticism.
 The distinction for the speaker and the listener is monumental, and it has the power to change and uplift a community’s self perception and spur it to action for change.
-The very best of what the school does for students and offers to families comes out in this process, which is in fact, the brand.
+The very best of what the school does for students and offers to families comes out in this process.

 The author, Jill Goodman, is a consultant working with independent school leaders to advance their school’s mission, enhance their processes, and bolster their skills.